HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

      four_arithmetic_expressions: a four arithmetic expressions, such as `(3.14 * 6 * 6) / 5`
 ```

-For example, when we use the `ADD: GT 90 BY -3` actuator to act on the value `100`, the returned sequence is:
+For example, when we use `ADD: GT 90 BY -3` actuator to act on the value `100`, the returned sequence is:

 ```json
      [ 100, 97, 94, 91 ]
 ```

-The syntax of the `FORMULA` executor is as follows:
+The syntax of `FORMULA` executor is as follows:

 ```
     "FORMULA" [ws] ':' [ws] <number_comparing_logical_expression> <ws> "BY" <ws> <iterative_formula_expression>